josephHelfenbein/NeuroPBR/renderer/README.md

 - Renders 3 randomized HDRI-lit views per material.
 - Outputs paired (input renders + ground-truth PBR maps) for model training.

+## Implementation Details

+The renderer is built using **C++17** and **CUDA**, implementing a standard PBR pipeline optimized for high-throughput data generation.

+### Shading Model
+It uses the **Cook-Torrance** microfacet specular shading model, which is the industry standard for PBR:
+- **Distribution (D):** Trowbridge-Reitz (GGX)
+- **Geometry (G):** Smith (Schlick-GGX)
+- **Fresnel (F):** Schlick approximation

+### Image-Based Lighting (IBL)
+Lighting is purely image-based, using the **Split-Sum Approximation** to efficiently evaluate the lighting integral:
+1.  **Irradiance Map:** A diffuse convolution of the environment map.
+2.  **Prefiltered Environment Map:** Specular reflection pre-calculated at different roughness levels (stored in mipmaps).
+3.  **BRDF Integration LUT:** A precomputed 2D texture storing the scale and bias for the Fresnel term.

+### Data Augmentation
+To make the neural network robust to real-world imperfections, the renderer generates two types of data:
+- **Clean:** Perfect PBR rendering.
+- **Dirty:** Adds randomized synthetic degradations:
+    -   **Shadows:** Procedurally simulated occlusion to mimic uneven lighting.
+    -   **Camera Artifacts:** Procedurally simulated lens smudges and scratches.

+### CUDA Kernels

+The rendering logic is distributed across several optimized CUDA kernels:

+-   `shadeKernel`: The primary ray-casting kernel.
+It computes the camera ray for each pixel, intersects it with the material plane, and evaluates the PBR shading model.
+It also handles the procedural generation of shadows and camera artifacts on the fly.
+-   `equirectangularToCubemap`: Converts input HDRI images (equirectangular projection) into cubemaps for efficient sampling.
+-   `convolveDiffuseIrradiance`: Computes the diffuse irradiance map by convolving the environment map with a cosine-weighted hemisphere.
+-   `prefilterSpecularCubemap`: Generates the pre-filtered environment map for specular reflections, using importance sampling (GGX) at varying roughness levels.
+-   `computeEnvironmentBrightness`: Analyzes the HDRI to determine horizon and zenith brightness, which drives the procedural shadow intensity.
+-   `precomputeBRDF`: Generates the 2D LUT for the Split-Sum approximation.

 ## Prerequisites